5 reasons Canadian software and tech talent is heading South of the boarder

 Average Tech Salaries, Adjusted for Cost of Living 2017 (in USD)

 What’s the Solution?
 How do Canadians Keep Our Canadian Talent?

 It’s a tough question that we roll around in the back of our minds at Mobility Quotient.
 We feel the solution comes down to a multi-tiered approach of investing in Canada’s tech economy AND embracing technology as consumers, businesses, and as a nation.
 For the tech industry to flourish in Canada, it requires a shift in mindset for all Canadians: government, businesses and citizens alike.

 As Consumers – part of the solution involves having more than four apps on your phone.
-It’s means taking advantage of tools and technologies created to connect you and improve your life.
+It means taking advantage of tools and technologies created to connect you and improve your life.
 It’s supporting local tech businesses.
 It’s being self-aware and mindful of how other tech-forward cities utilize software to provide information, improve productivity, help educate others and enhance lifestyles, and then applying that to our own lives.
-As consumers this isn’t just about supporting local tech businesses (thought that’s always good), it’s about staying current during a global shift in how people live.
+As consumers, this isn’t just about supporting local tech businesses (through that’s always good), it’s about staying relevant during a global shift in how people live.

 As Businesses – the solution is about being aware of the modern world and your ability to connect to your consumers through technology.
 You need an online presence!
 It’s not enough to fall back on the idea that, “build it and they will come.”
 And it means partnering with local businesses to understand how technology can improve your business.

 As Government – It means promoting tech, both incentivizing American companies to come to Canada, and rewarding or supporting local Canadian tech businesses.
 We hear about a "call for diversification into the software industry", meanwhile we see large government projects being awarded to American-based companies—the effort is being made, but there is a disconnect from the strategists and the implementers and that disconnect needs to be bridged.